One of the most popular and arguably the biggest games, Minecraft, is absent from Steam, making it unavailable to play on the Steam Deck.

 - Java Edition:

-- With some heavily modded instances, we were able to get 50-60 FPS with frame drops only when many new chunks of the landscape are loading in, which is pretty normal in Minecraft.
+- With some heavily modded instances, we could get 50-60 FPS with frame drops only when many new chunks of the landscape are loading in, which is pretty normal in Minecraft.

-- Instances like Fabulously Optimized are able to hold steady at 60 FPS and even go beyond that, while Simply Optimized can even reach above 100 FPS.
+- Instances like Fabulously Optimized can hold steady at 60 FPS and even go beyond that, while Simply Optimized can reach above 100 FPS.